Linaa65/thamean-project/README.md

-# THAMEAN - Request Management System
+# Thamean - Valuable Items Delivery System

+## Description
+Thamean is a web-based system designed for the secure delivery of valuable items.
+The system allows users to create delivery requests, track their shipments, and manage their requests بسهولة وأمان.

-## Overview
+## Features
-A web application to manage delivery/shipping requests.
-Users can create, view, edit, delete, and search requests.
+- Create a new delivery request
+- View all user requests
+- View request details
+- Edit request information
+- Search by Request ID

 ## Pages
+- Home Page
-- Home – Search by Request ID, navigate to My Requests or Create Request.
+- My Requests Page
-- My Requests – List of all requests showing Request ID and status (In Transit, Delivered, Pending).
-- Create Request – Form includes: item type, value range, pickup/dropoff locations, 4-digit security code.
-Displays service price and insurance coverage (up to 10,000 SAR).
-- Request Details – View all request details.
-Options to edit or delete the request from this page.

-## Key Features
-- Full CRUD operations (Create, Read, Update, Delete)
+- Request Details Page
+- Create Request Page
-- Search by Request ID from home page
+- Edit Request Page
-- 4-digit security code for each request
-- Insurance coverage based on item value

-## Tech Stack
+## Technologies Used
+- HTML
+- CSS
-HTML, CSS, JavaScript
+- JavaScript

-## Run Locally
+## How to Run the Project
-open home.html in any browser.
+open home.html in any browser

+## Notes
+- The system focuses on secure transportation of valuable items.
+- Insurance coverage is provided for high-value items.